linas/i370-bigfoot/README.md

-# IBM i370 port of Debian Linux
+# IBM i370 port of GNU/Linux

 By popular demand, this repo contains a 25th anniversary resurrection of the old